520-7/tunelink-backend/README.md

 - Currently jest testing does not work because the project is configured with `type:module`, it might be changed later

+- You can use Postman for api testing

 ## Updates
 - Route documentation can be automated later on
 - Test will be updated